uink45/GPT-Math-Renderer/README.md

 ## Features

 - Support for rendering mathematical expressions written in LaTeX format.
+- Support for extracting text from image using the GPT Vision model.
 - Responsive design for both desktop and mobile devices.
 - Dark mode toggle for a user-friendly interface experience.